Meghan Maupin, CEO

-Like any skincare enthusiast, we love trying new products — but the process can be expensive and unsustainable.
+Like any skincare enthusiast, we love trying new products — but the process can be expensive and wasteful.
 There are two options for trialing skincare products, each with several drawbacks:

 - A sampling box where you're sent small amounts of product, packaged in plastic, which all pile up in a drawer unused or in the trash.

 - Buying a "normal" (but still large) amount of product which, if you don't like it, also ends up in a cabinet unused or in the trash.

 When skincare products are thrown away, the ingredients, while helpful in treating your skin, make their way into our environment and can be incredibly damaging, especially to aquatic life.
 Chemicals from skincare products have been found in streams, rivers, lakes, oceans, and even agricultural soil.
 Moreover, sewage treatments are not effective at removing some chemicals used in skincare formulations, including fragrance, perfluoroalkyls compounds, organic UV-filters, microplastics and others.(1)

 So how does custom skincare help?
 By reframing the model to focus on an individual's needs, we're able to create conscious skincare through several different factors.

 Just what you need